alan-turing-institute/affinity-vae/tutorials/README.md

 here epochs are set to 2000 to continue training for 1000 extra epochs (assuming initial training ran for the 1000 epochs defined in the config file).

-# Outptus of the training run
+# Outputs of the training and evaluation runs

 The training run will create a directory with the following structure: